danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 docker-compose --env-file .env.dockercompose.local build
 ```

 Where `.env.dockercompose.local` is a gitignored file that specifies the secrets.
-You can name this whatever you want, just make sure its in the [gitignore](https://git-scm.com/docs/gitignore) file so it doesn't get committed:
+You can name the .env file whatever you want, just make sure its in the [gitignore](https://git-scm.com/docs/gitignore) file so it doesn't get committed.
+Here's what the env file will look like:

 ```
 GITHUB_USERNAME=your-github-username